effector/effector/docs/api/effector/sample.md

 effector 20.4.0
 :::

-Each basic entity in Effector (event/effect/store/domain) may have a name.
+Each basic entity in effector (event/effect/store/domain) may have a name.
 You now can name sampled entities in the same manner as basic ones.

 ```js